The Ultimate Guide to Video Prospecting in Sales

-One of the best tools to help SDRs prospect creatively is a prospecting video. 📹
+One of the latest and greatest tools to help SDRs connect with prospects is video. 📹

-Why has video prospecting become such a popular B2B sales tactic?
+Why has video prospecting become such a popular sales tactic?

 It’s easy to see its appeal from both sides.
-Prospects can instantly put a face to a name, feeling comfortable knowing they’d be dealing with a real human if they decided to engage.
+Prospects can instantly put a face to a name, knowing they’re dealing with a real human.

 Plus, SDRs can get their foot in the door with a prospect in a way that catches their attention.
-Seems like a win-win to us!
+Sounds like a win-win to us!

 In writing this article, we called on the expertise of Ivana Ivanova, Cognism SDR.
 She’s been very successful in utilising video to reach out to prospects.
 Who better to ask?